SQDexe/sudoku/README.md

 Size, and symbols can be changed

 Made with:
-- plain HTML / JS / CSS
+- HTML / JS / CSS
 - jQuery